Blue Cash Preferred® Card from American Express Review

 Last week, Mastercard unveiled a new EMV card with an added feature – a fingerprint scanner which will be used […]

 - 4 Personal Finance Lessons to Teach Your Children

 Having a solid grasp of money and credit is necessary for any responsible and financially-literate person.
 Unfortunately, though, it’s one […]

 - The Wells Fargo Propel American Express Card Adds an Impressive 20,000 Bonus Points

 Want to earn rewards on everyday purchases and get a hefty intro bonus?
 The Wells Fargo Propel American Express Card […]

 Related Forum Posts

-- Will the cash back percentages for the Blue Cash Preferred Card from American Express change?
+- Can I earn 6% cash back when I use Blue Cash Preferred Card from American Express outside the U.S.?

-- How much cash back can I earn at restaurants with the Blue Cash Preferred Card from American Express?
+- Is there a balance transfer fee with Blue Cash Preferred Card from American Express?